 Utilization graph will come in handy to easily identify pain points in the manufacturing productivity when you are stuck with it.

 This provides a clear picture of how well & efficient your manufacturing operation / production is by comparing the factors fetched in to your MES systems.
-At the industry level, production managers can get detailed visual form of data with MES so they can better understand how efficiently the machinery is functioning and take better decisions to handle throughput and increase productivity.
+At the industry level, production managers can get detailed visual form of data with

 Planning or targeting the production operation is not just the plan rather it is about the production management & control.
-And Plan vs Actual production analysis can help you better your manufacturing operations.
+And Plan vs Actual production analysis can help you enhance your manufacturing operations.
 That’s where you monitor outcomes, review process, and make routine flow alterations based on performance.

 It’s all about comparing what is the actual result of your production process to what you planned or set your target.
 Your production plan sets down target, essential numbers, and execution.
 Tracking the production process and results can only provide what actually happened in the production line.
 But dealing with the difference between plan and actual data with MES is just driving your manufacturing with better, and more direct, production control and management.

 Plan vs Actual chart allows users to compare planned production with actual production in each shift for each machine & for all completed production operations.
 Production managers can use this report to identify where production time is overrunning, and by how much.